Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Optimization

 eventually, because the estimator is still ill-conditioned and unstable.
 To satisfy the positive semi-definite warranting the local convex analysis and invertibility condition of $\tilde{H}^{k}$, the following replacement is needed accordingly,

 where the second term $\beta \mathbb{1} \in \mathbb{R}^{p \times p}$ corresponds to the invertibility condition.
 The effect from the geometry metric is suppressed as the positive regulator gets a huge value $\beta \gg 0$, which indeed reduces to the standard gradient descent scenario and is more unstable.
 Therefore, that, in turn, causes a larger deviation in the average sample result when $\beta \rightarrow 0$.
-That makes a constant regulator $\beta$, which is thus a trade-off between Quantum Natural information and numerical instability.
+That makes a constant regulator $\beta$, which is thus a trade-off between quantum-geometric information and numerical instability.
 Another regularization approach, called “half-inversion”, generalizes the power of the second-order derivative matrix to $n$ instead of the usual ones $-1$ corresponding to standard natural gradient and $0$ standing for original gradient, given by \cite{haug2021optimal}.

 \textit{Quantum Natural-Simultaneous Perturbation Stochastic Approximation with Parameter-Shift Rule (QN-SPSA+PSR)} is our extension for the QN-SPSA+SPSA method.
-Although QN-SPSA+SPSA has smaller complexity when compared with other methods, this stochastic method seems so randomized and makes it harder to converge and less stable when it comes to a bigger cost function landscape.
+Although QN-SPSA+SPSA has smaller complexity when compared with other methods, this stochastic method is highly stochastic and makes it harder to converge and less stable when it comes to a bigger cost function landscape.
 Here, we propose the QN-SPSA+PSR algorithm, which is inherent in approximating the Fubini-Study metric properties in a way of saving computational cost.
 However, instead of using the SPSA method to approximate the gradient of the cost function, we use the analytical method to calculate the gradient by PSR, which would compensate for the instability of the stochastic approximation in the Fubini-Study metric and drive itself in the gradient direction.
-This is expected for more stable and faster convergence compared to the former QN-SPSA+SPSA method.
+QN-SPSA+PSR, therefore, as a practical hybrid variant within the broader quantum natural-gradient optimization family, which is not the algebraic combination itself, but the empirical observation that replacing the stochastic SPSA gradient with PSR stabilizes QN-SPSA-based updates in the TIM VQE benchmark, while preserving the low metric-estimation cost of QN-SPSA.
+This is also expected for more stable and faster convergence compared to the former QN-SPSA+SPSA method.